sebawita/tutorial-ng-add-nativescript/readme.md

 ### NativeScript CLI

-To build mobile apps with NativeScript you will need to install the **NativeScript CLI**.
-Run the following command:
+To run mobile apps with NativeScript you will need to install the **NativeScript CLI**.
+Execute the following command:

 ```bash
 npm install --global nativescript